thatbudakguy/qg/notes/warmup-questions.md

 - How does your character relax after a hard day’s work?
 - What does your character see when they look in the mirror?
 - Describe your character’s personal hell.
-- What’s one thing that always makes your character smile?
 - What is one way that someone can earn your character’s trust?
 - What is one thing your character has seen or done that no one would ever believe?
 - What is one goal your character hopes to accomplish in the next year?